anirudhparameswaran/stats-toolkit/README.md

 # stats-toolkit
-The Statistical Toolkit package provides functions, visualizations and automatic data cleaning pipelines which help in evaluating hypothesis tests and statistical significance faster and more streamlined.
+The Statistical Toolkit package provides functions, visualizations and automatic data cleaning pipelines which help simplify hypothesis testing by directly implementing statistical methods with good visualizations, making it accessible for anyone.